AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Big data synchronization/Use DataWorks to synchronize data from a Hadoop cluster to an Alibaba Cloud Elasticsearch
         cluster.md

 2. In the top navigation bar, select a region.
 In the left-side navigation pane, click **Resource Groups**.

 3. Purchase exclusive resources for data integration.
-For more information, see [Purchase an exclusive resource group for data integration]().
+For more information, see [Purchase an exclusive resource group for Data Integration]().

     **Note:** The exclusive resources for data integration must reside in the same region as the DataWorks workspace you created.

 4. Create an exclusive resource group for data integration.
-For more information, see [Add an exclusive resource group for data integration]().
+For more information, see [Create an exclusive resource group for Data Integration]().

     The following figure shows the configuration used in this example. **Resource Group Type** is set to **Exclusive Resource Groups for Data Integration**.

     ![Create an exclusive resource group](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9630852061/p134902.png)

 5. Find the created exclusive resource group.
 Then, click **Add VPC Binding** in the Actions column to bind the exclusive resource group to a VPC.
-For more information, see [Bind an exclusive resource group for data integration to a VPC]().
+For more information, see [Configure network settings]().

     Exclusive resources are deployed in a VPC managed by DataWorks.
 DataWorks can be used to synchronize data from the Hadoop cluster to the Elasticsearch cluster only after it connects to the VPCs where the clusters reside.
 In this topic, the Hadoop cluster and Elasticsearch cluster reside in the same VPC.
 Therefore, you only need to select the **VPC** and **VSwitch** of the Elasticsearch cluster for the binding.

     ![Bind an exclusive resource group for data integration to a VPC](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9630852061/p134914.png)

 6. Click **Change Workspace** in the Actions column that corresponds to the exclusive resource group to bind it to the DataWorks workspace you created.
-For more information, see [Change the workspace to which an exclusive resource group is bound]().
+For more information, see [Change the workspace]().

     ![Bind an exclusive resource group to a workspace](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9630852061/p139131.png)